 The amendments are effective for annual reporting periods beginning after December 15, 2023 and for the interim periods within those annual reporting periods.
-Early adoption is permitted, including in an interim period.
-The Company is currently evaluating the impact of the adoption of ASU 2022-03 on the Company's statement of financial condition.
+The adoption of ASU 2022-03 on January 1, 2024 did not have a material impact on the Company's statement of financial condition.